Class BinaryTree<K, V, R, MK, MV, MR>

 • key: K

-• Optional value: V
+• Optionalvalue: V

 Parameters

-The options parameter is an optional object that allows you to customize the behavior of the BinaryTree class.
-It is of type Partial<BinaryTreeOptions>, which means that you can provide only a subset of the properties defined in the BinaryTreeOptions interface.
+The options parameter in the createTree function is an optional parameter that allows you to provide partial configuration options for creating a binary tree.
+It is of type Partial<BinaryTreeOptions<K, V, R>>, which means you can pass in an object containing a subset of properties

 • Time Complexity: O(n) Space Complexity: O(1)